szabogabor91/gimlet-website/src/docs/manage-your-staging-application-configuration.md

 In the [Deploy your app to Kubernetes without the boilerplate](/docs/deploy-your-app-to-kubernetes-without-the-boilerplate) tutorial you got familiar

 - with the `values.yaml` file to store configuration parameters for Helm charts
-- and also the `helm template` command and its parameters to render the manifests
+- and also the `helm template` command and its parameters to render manifests

 Gimlet introduces the Gimlet environment manifest file that captures those two things in a single file.